T4puSD/EventSourcing-With-Axon/README.md

 When a new command is triggered through the controller it declare the command and event listener generate appropriate event for that command and it the the responsibility of the events to oprate on the domain model.
 For instance if CreditMoneyCommand is triggered then MoneyCreditEvent gets generated and operates on the entity model and increase the account balance.
 Axon framework will store this event into the axon server's event store.

 ## A Simple Example Of TransactionEvents
 If a person open a bank accont with 20 BDT.
 Then debit 15 BDT for a BallPen.
 Again if he want to debit 10 BDT for pencil but as his balance will be now in negative in the bank the bankput a hold status in his account number.
 To reactivate the account he puts 50 BDT in his bank account.
 So his account will now have 45 BDT.
 But there was a series of events happned at the bank server.
 As we are using event sourcing we can see all the events happned on his account.
+Bellow is the result of `GET bank-accounts/{accountNumber}/envents` endpoint:
 ```json
 [
   {